St. Luke's Children's Genetics Clinic

 We ask that you bring your insurance card, photo ID and current list of medications with you to each visit and notify us of any changes in your address, phone number, or insurance information.

-Medicare, Medicaid, and most private insurance plans are accepted.
+We accept Medicaid and most private insurance plans.
 We ask that you bring your insurance card with you to each visit and notify us of any changes in your address, phone number, or insurance information.

 No medications are filled through our office; please contact your primary care physician.